 - Connect to Why.
 Understanding how this goal fits into the big picture is important and will help you stay motivated.
 Link this priority to your longer-term strategy or connect it to your larger goals in some clear way to increase the likelihood that you will complete it.

 - Break it Down into Milestone Actions.
 What are the top 2-3 tasks that you will have to accomplish to achieve the goal?
 When will you need to do them in order to hit your due date?
 Who will be involved in helping?
-Establishing at least a couple of clear action steps will help you move from planning to getting the work done.
+Establishing a clear action plan will help you accomplish your goal.
+These action steps will help you with time management and allow you to carve out the time and effort needed to achieve your goal.

 Once your priority is written, the real work begins—now you actually have to execute to achieve the goal.
 If you’ve followed the steps above, you’ve set yourself up for success by thinking and planning effectively.
-This will help you maximize your chances of success now that you're ready to move into doing the work.
+This will help you maximize your chances of success now that you're ready to move into doing the work and is an integral part of any plan.

 - Keep it visible.
 Put it on a dashboard where others can see it and help you remain accountable to your stated goal.